 All automobiles, trucks, motorbikes, motorcycles and motor scooters owned or operated by employees or students of Bluffton University and brought to the campus must display an official university motor vehicle parking sticker.
 Vehicles must be registered at the business office, located in College Hall, or online within the first three days of the start of the school year, or within three days after bringing the vehicle to the campus.

-Students registering a vehicle will receive one nonrefundable parking sticker for $15.
-A second nonrefundable sticker can be purchased for $10.
+Students registering a vehicle will receive one nonrefundable parking sticker for $25 per semester.
+A second nonrefundable sticker can be purchased for a flat rate of $10.
 There is a limit of two parking stickers per student.
 Stickers must be placed in the lower left corner of the rear window.
 Only one vehicle is allowed per student on campus at one time.
 Students must park only in the assigned lots at all times.
-Residential students may park in any lot lettered A-F. Commuter students may park in any G lot.
+Residential students may park in any lot designated for residential students.
+Commuter students may park in any lot designated for commuter students.

 A change of vehicles any time during the year must be reported immediately to the business office (ext.
 3301 or e-mail firstname.lastname@example.org.)
 Students wishing to change his/her permit must contact the business office.
 A temporary parking pass can also be obtained at the business office in College Hall for short-term parking (up to 2 weeks).

-Visitor vehicles are required to display a guest permit while parked on campus between the hours of 2 and 5 a.m.
+Visitor vehicles are required to display a guest permit while parked on campus over night between the hours of 2 and 5 a.m.
 Guest permits for visitor vehicles are available at the information desk in Marbeck Center between the hours of 8 a.m. and 11 p.m., and through campus security during other times at 419-303-3121.
-A parking lot designated solely for visitors is conveniently located by Burcky Gym and Marbeck.
-Visitors also may park in any residential or faculty/staff/ commuter lot except where designated as handicapped or reserved.
+Visitors may park in any residential or employee/commuter lot except where designated as handicapped or reserved, however note there is no overnight parking in the three lots closest to the Sommer Center.
 Students may not obtain visitor permits for their own vehicles.